-When we did our mudroom laundry room makeover I removed some rustic wood we had used as shelving for our boots and miscellaneous stuff.
-I had no idea what I would do with the gorgeous wood so it has been stored since then.
-I may hoard wood and stash it all over the garage lol.
-This wood had been removed from a farmyard years ago where it was actually planks for a fence that needed some repairs.
-I couldn’t let them toss it so I salvaged it right away.
+When we did our mudroom laundry room makeover I removed some rustic wood we had used as shelving for our boots and miscellaneous stuff, and had stored it until deciding to use it for this project.
+Before then, the wood had previously been removed from a farmyard years ago where it was actually planks for a fence that needed some repairs.

 DIY Farmhouse Backyard Bench Supplies